Bank accounts

 - the terms and conditions of your account

-We'll also look at whether there are other reasons behind your complaint - for example, are your experiencing financial difficulty?
+We'll also look at whether there are other reasons behind your complaint — for example, are you having financial difficulty?

 -